 What is WordPress.com

-WordPress.com falls under the category of a commercial site that enables users to host their sites without charge.
+WordPress.com falls under a commercial site that enables users to host their sites without charge.
 The underlying, open-source platform is the brainchild of Matt Mullenweg and his company, Automattic.
 With WordPress.com, users are exempted from paying hosting charges.
 They can, however, purchase premium themes to add visual appeal to their site.

 What is WordPress.org